djtersteegc/sbc6120-mini-front-panel/README.md

 ![angle-dress-panel-with-top-case](docs/angle-dress-panel-with-top-case.jpg)

-Secure with six M2.5x6mm screw through the bottom of the case.
+Secure with six M2.5x6mm screws through the bottom of the case.

 Finally push the splined portion of the [Rotary Knob Adapter](3D/STL/Rotary%20Knob%20Adapter.stl) into your 6mm knob with the D cut opposite the indicator mark on the switch, and line up the D cut on the rotary switch.